 If you have an existing install of the Android SDK, it will be used by Briefcase if the ANDROID_HOME environment variable is set.
 If ANDROID_HOME is not present in the environment, Briefcase will honor the deprecated ANDROID_SDK_ROOT environment variable.
-Additionally, an existing SDK install must have version 9.0 of Command-line Tools installed; this version can be installed in the SDK Manager in Android Studio.

 If you have an existing install of a Java 17 JDK, it will be used by Briefcase if the JAVA_HOME environment variable is set.
 On macOS, if JAVA_HOME is not set, Briefcase will use the /usr/libexec/java_home tool to find an existing JDK install.